Convergence of Adam Under Relaxed Assumptions: Convergence analysis of VRAdam

-In this section, we provide detailed convergence analysis of Adam, i.e., proofs of Theorem~\ref{thm:main_rho_2} and \ref{thm:main_rho_1}.
+In this section, we provide detailed convergence analysis of Adam.
+We will focus on proving Theorem~\ref{thm:adam} under the bounded noise assumption (Assumption~\ref{ass:bounded_noise}) in most parts of this section except Appendix~\ref{subapp:adam_subGaussian} where we will show how to generalize the results to noise with sub-Gaussian norm (Assumption~\ref{ass:subGaussian_noise}) and provide the proof of Theorem~\ref{thm:adam_subGaussian}.

 For completeness, we repeat some important technical definitions here.
 First, we define as the deviation of the re-scaled momentum from the actual gradient.
-We formally define the stopping time $\tau$ as
+Given a large enough constant $G$ defined in Theorem~\ref{thm:adam}, denoting $F=\frac{G^2}{3(3L_0+4L_\rho G^\rho)}$, we formally define the stopping time $\tau$ as